 Creating a pet care roster helps in two significant ways.
 For one, it teaches your kids what it means to have a duty.
 They also learn that there are consequences for failing to perform such tasks.

-Besides, having a roster is necessary, especially if you have pets with health challenges or pets who need strict feeding and care routine.
+Besides, having a roster is necessary, especially if you have health challenges or pets who need strict feeding and care routine.
 Such pets need constant monitoring and medications to help them feel better.
 Thankfully, Pet Honesty has a continuous supply of drugs and pet care packages that you can use.

 2. Lead Your Children By Example